androiddrew/ruckenwind/README.md

 # Ruckenwind

-A Pelican Theme.
+A Pelican Theme inspired by https://github.com/StartBootstrap/startbootstrap-clean-blog and it's Pelican https://github.com/gilsondev/pelican-clean-blog theme.
+Reimplemented in Tailwind, because I like it better.

-Technically, it's supposed to be "rückenwind" with an umlaut, but we are silly Americans so we dropped it.
-It means "tailwind" in German, and we chose it because we use [TailwindCSS](https://tailwindcss.com/) for this theme's styling.
+Technically, it's supposed to be "rückenwind" with an umlaut, but I am silly Americans so I dropped it.
+It means "tailwind" in German, and I chose it because I use [TailwindCSS](https://tailwindcss.com/) for this theme's styling.

 ## Markdown

+I have only tested this theme with Markdown content.

 I have found this guide to be one of the best markdown guides available: https://www.markdownguide.org/basic-syntax/.
 The tailwind typography plugin used in this project has full styling support for all items processed by the markdown engine.